INFORMATION SECURITY POLICY

 MANAGEMENT COMMITMENT

-Management undertakes to lead and promote Information Security at all levels in accordance with this policy and the objectives defined herein.
+Management undertakes to lead and promote security at all levels in accordance with the Security Policy and the objectives defined herein.

 INFORMATION SECURITY OBJECTIVES